-Year ended December 31 2023 2022
+Year ended December 31 2024 2023

-Funds flow from operating activities \$ 1,476 \$ 1,882
+Funds flow from operating activities \$ 1,385 \$ 1,476

 Adjustments:

-Impact of cash-settled SBC units subject to equity price risk management 13 98
+Impact of cash-settled SBC units subject to equity price risk management 13

-Realized equity price risk management gain (87) (46)
+Realized equity price risk management gain (87)

-Adjusted funds flow 1,402 1,934
+Adjusted funds flow 1,385 1,402

-Capital expenditures (449) (376)
+Capital expenditures (548) (449)

-Free cash flow \$ 953 \$ 1,558
+Free cash flow \$ 837 \$ 953

 Management utilizes funds flow from operating activities, adjusted funds flow and free cash flow as measures to analyze operating performance and cash flow generating ability.
 Funds flow from operating activities, adjusted funds flow and free cash flow impact the level and extent of debt repayment, funding for capital expenditures and returning capital to shareholders.
-By excluding non-recurring items from cash flows, the funds flow from operating activities and adjusted funds flow measures provide meaningful metrics for management by establishing a clear link between the Corporation's cash flows and the operating netbacks from the Christina Lake Project.
-Free cash flow provides a meaningful metric to assist management and investors in analyzing corporate performance as a measure of financial liquidity and the capacity of the business to repay debt and return capital to shareholders.
+By excluding non-recurring items from funds flow from operating activities, adjusted funds flow provides a meaningful metric for management by establishing a clear link between the Corporation's cash flows and the operating netbacks from the Christina Lake Project.
+Free cash flow is a meaningful metric to assist management and investors in analyzing corporate performance by providing a measure of financial liquidity and the capacity of the business to repay debt and return capital to shareholders.
 Funds flow from operating activities, adjusted funds flow and free cash flow are not intended to represent net cash provided by (used in) operating activities.